-Two Directors Nominated for Re-election to Represent Holders of All Classes of Common Stock
+Three Directors Nominated for Election to Represent Holders of Class E Shares

-With the recommendation of the Bank's Nomination and Compensation Committee, the Board has nominated Gonzalo Menéndez Duque and Rubens V. Amaral Jr. for re-election as directors to represent the holders of all classes of common stock.
+With the recommendation of the Bank's Nomination and Compensation Committee, the Board has nominated Herminio A. Blanco, Maria da Graça França and Ricardo M. Arango for election as directors to represent the holders of the class E shares of the Bank's common stock.